ricardobranco777/tellme/README.md

 ```
 ./tellme [-a]
   -a, --all             Also show passed tests
+  -d DATE, --date DATE  Show results for date: YYYYMMDD | today | yesterday
 ```